“We’ve got SharePoint for our organization, but people don’t seem to be buying into it and using it like we wanted them to.”

 The above-mentioned top six features within your SharePoint Intranet Portal are designed to reduce the amount of time that’s spent on more menial tasks (like searching for information), which in turn contributes to an increase in employee productivity.

 Make the Most of Your SharePoint Intranet Portal

 The bottom line is, by implementing these 6 features for your SharePoint Intranet Portal, you can make the most out of SharePoint, and increase your chances of adoption from your users.
 But getting started can be a little daunting, so let us help you.
 Connect with our SharePoint experts today to get tips and tricks on designing your SharePoint Intranet Portal to suit your users’ needs.

 Also, stay tuned for further blog posts on what SharePoint can do for your organization.
-If you want to see a live demonstration of SharePoint, sign up for our on-demand webinar.
+If you want to see a live demonstration of SharePoint, watch our on-demand webinar.
 You’ll be able to see SharePoint in action and learn the tips to best utilize SharePoint.